When to Bring a Deal Coach Into a Live Opportunity

 “The meeting went well.”

-“They said they’ll decide soon.”
+“They’ll decide soon.”

 “The champion is pushing internally.”